 PDF download Download Article

-1. The following list contains the most common surnames in the Philippines, many of which sound Spanish due to colonialism.
-Here are the most popular Filipino surnames, along with what they mean:[1]
+1. The following list contains the most common surnames in the Philippines.
+According to Dr. Wilson, many of them sound Spanish due to colonialism.[1]
+Here are the most popular Filipino surnames, along with what they mean:[2]

 2. Advertisement